 Gemma: The same battle as over contraception and abortion again.
 And I take it that to pause and think again we’d have to change our behaviour and our nature first so as to go easy on the technology.
 It’s strange how, with science fiction and environmental doom stuff, nowadays it’s the secular future which sounds the way religion often used to in the old days.
 Repent ye your sins and ye might still be damned!
 Now it’s the religious with all those singalong services who tell us to cheer up and have a good time.
 Well, not sure about sex, but parties in the community anyway.
 That’s why I’m not sure about that religious revival we’re supposed to be having.
 There’s something missing somewhere.

 Brian: Yes.
 Rachel’s the secularist for our times: dour triumph in the vale of tears – and dancing.
 But in our business we’re certainly not dreaming about a higher civilisation.
 As far as I’m concerned, and most of the guys I work with, so long as we’re helping people to live cleaner and happier lives and getting well paid for doing it we’re quite content.
 But because of what other people might do I would be interested if someone were to organise a debate between us and the pro-life set on raising future generations and what reinforcement from technology we’ll all need to cope.
 And it would be great if WTA Humanity + were to send someone to take part.
-After all, once we get to working below the atomic level quantum effects will start to matter for ethics.
+After all, once we get to working at or below the molecular level quantum effects will start to matter for ethics.

 Gemma: Hmmn.
 Come to think of it, I could ask Rachel about that.
 She’d certainly be interested, and she’s such a good organiser with plenty of experience at fixing up meetings and what have you that she might actually get them to turn up.
 Also, being about the new technology, I guess the argument would likely move on to the other end of life as well – whether it’s really credible that our brains could be kept going until we’re 300, along with those voluntary euthanasia and assisted suicide battlefields.